 What does this mean for me as a landlord?

-If a property’s rating is F or G on a valid EPC, it is deemed sub-standard in respect of energy efficiency.
-Firstly, you must decipher whether your property falls under the Domestic or Non-Domestic category, and either way, your EPC certificate must be valid (which it can be for 10 years).the regulations apply to you, check that the relevant date for these standards has come into force and, before completing any work, check whether your property is exempt under the ‘Exemptions’ section of the regulations.
+If a property’s rating is F or G on a valid EPC, it’s deemed sub-standard in respect of energy efficiency.
+Firstly, you must decipher whether your property falls under the Domestic or Non-Domestic category.
+Either way, your EPC certificate must be valid (which it can be for 10 years).
+If the regulations apply to you, check that the relevant date for these standards has come into force and, before completing any work, check whether your property is exempt under the ‘Exemptions’ section of the regulations.

-If improvement work is completed and yet the rating has not improved, the property may be deemed exempt and it will need to be registered on the PRS Exemption Register.
+If improvement work is completed and yet the rating has not improved, the property may be deemed exempt.
+You will therefore need to register it on the PRS Exemption Register.